 I stayed with Kevin and Nicholas, but I know several great hotels in Philly!

-Parc – A romantic French restaurant known for their Steak Frites.
+A romantic French restaurant is known for its Steak Frites.
 You’ll love the cozy vibes and yummy food.

-Porta – If you love Italian, go and enjoy their Meatball Pizza and Summer Betty Pizza.
-Located in Center City, they’re known for their pizza’s and fun, colorful vibe.
+If you love Italian, go and enjoy their Meatball Pizza and Summer Betty Pizza.
+Located in Center City, they’re known for their pizzas and fun, colorful vibe.

-Magic Gardens – A lot of you suggested I stop my Magic Gardens for a stroll!
+A lot of you suggested I stop by Magic Gardens for a stroll!
 You have to pay for a ticket but it’s definitely worth it.
 The gardens are an immersive mixed media art environment that is completely covered with mosaics.
 Space has two indoor galleries and a bi-level outdoor garden.
 It’s definitely Insta-worthy!
 There’s also a bunch of murals on the street leading up to it.
 Enjoy all the art!

-Washington Square – One of the prettiest squares in Philly, I grabbed lunch an enjoyed the square.
+One of the prettiest squares in Philly, I grabbed lunch and enjoyed the square.
 There are beautiful trees, a fountain, a great place to rest.

 How to Get Around

 Take advantage of Philly’s SEPTA system, it’s cheaper than a Lyft/Uber!

 If you’re downtown, take the Philly Phlash!
 The Philly PHLASH Downtown Loop is the quick, easy and inexpensive connection to key Philadelphia historic attractions and cultural institutions.
 It’s $2 per ride or $5 for an all-day pass.
 If you have a SEPTA pass you ride for free!

 I walked 10 miles a day every day I was in Philly!
 Walking is the best way to see the city.